hackers-terabit/ggitm/README.md

     Do you (as a user) really want to configure apache,iptables or some other OS firewall,write a script to keep up with it all,white list stuff,etc...(assuming that approach actually works)?

-    This application is meant to be as much "pont and click" as possible,you do not need to change any OS configuration, just point it at an interface that sees the target traffic (could be a copy) and allow it to responds to the originator of the traffic. some users may not be able to configure ggitm on a device that forwards their traffic, but they are able to copy the traffic to a box running ggitm.
+    This application is meant to be as much "point and click" as possible,you do not need to change any OS configuration, just point it at an interface that sees the target traffic (could be a copy) and allow it to responds to the originator of the traffic. some users may not be able to configure ggitm on a device that forwards their traffic, but they are able to copy the traffic to a box running ggitm.